 [HISTORY: Adopted by the Board of County Commissioners of Queen Anne's County by Ord.
 No. 96-08.
 Amendments noted where applicable.]

-Except as otherwise amended by this chapter, the following Codes are hereby adopted as the Building Code for Queen Anne's County as if the Codes were set out in full in this chapter:
+Except as otherwise amended by this chapter and as may be modified by the Maryland Department of Labor, Licensing, and Regulations after adoption of the individual codes which constitute the Maryland Building Performance Standards (MBPS), the following Codes are hereby adopted as the Building Code for Queen Anne's County as if the Codes were set out in full in this chapter.
+(NOTE: All DLLR modifications to the Codes set out below become effective four months from the date of state adoption.)

-The Maryland Building Performance Standards as set forth in the Code of Maryland Regulations 05.02.07 which incorporates the International Building Code, 2015 Edition, and the International Residential Code for One- and Two- Family Dwellings, 2015 Edition.
+The Maryland Building Performance Standards as set forth in the Code of Maryland Regulations 05.02.07 which incorporates the current edition of the International Building Code, and the International Residential Code for One- and Two-Family Dwellings.

-International Mechanical Code, 2012 Edition, published by the International Code Council, Inc.
+International Mechanical Code, current edition, published by the International Code Council, Inc.

-International Energy Conservation Code, 2015 Edition, published by the International Code Council, Inc.
+International Energy Conservation Code, current edition, published by the International Code Council, Inc.

-NFPA 1, 2015 Edition Fire Code as published by the National Fire Protection Association; NFPA 101, 2015 Edition Life Safety Code as published by the National Fire Protection Association.
+NFPA 1, current edition Fire Code as published by the National Fire Protection Association; NFPA 101, current edition Life Safety Code as published by the National Fire Protection Association.

 The Maryland State Accessibility Code, Code of Maryland Regulations 05.02.02.

-The provisions of the International Building Code, 2015 Edition, as incorporated in COMAR 05.02.07 are modified, deleted, substituted, or added to as follows:
+The provisions of the International Building Code, current edition, as incorporated in COMAR 05.02.07 are modified, deleted, substituted, or added to as follows:

 The term "Code Official" as used in this Code means the Zoning Administrator of the Department of Planning and Zoning.